Detention Facility history

 - Back then, it served as the center of the County’s justice system.

 - Today, the building is home to the administration of Mesa County’s government.

 - The jail was constructed at 655 Ute Avenue.

 - The facility consisted of two floors and a basement.

-- Also housed the Grand Junction Police Department
+- It also housed the Grand Junction Police Department.

 Booking process in 1962

 All inmates were booked into the jail manually until the agency began using computers in 1989.